opensearch-project/k-NN/TRIAGING.md

 <img src="https://opensearch.org/assets/img/opensearch-logo-themed.svg" height="64px">

-The maintainers of the k-NN/neural-search Repo's seek to promote an inclusive and engaged community of contributors.
+The maintainers of the k-NN Repo's seek to promote an inclusive and engaged community of contributors.
 In order to facilitate this, bi-weekly triage meetings are open-to-all and attendance is encouraged for anyone who hopes to contribute, discuss an issue, or learn more about the project.
-To learn more about contributing to the k-NN/neural-search Repo visit the [Contributing](./CONTRIBUTING.md) documentation.
+To learn more about contributing to the k-NN Repo visit the [Contributing](./CONTRIBUTING.md) documentation.

 ### Do I need to attend for my issue to be addressed/triaged?